acrooks2/ClassModels/CSS645Models/SolarTechnology/README.md

 ## Abstract:

-The diffusion of technology and the rate at which technology is adopted has an important impact on the adaptability of the system as a whole.
-This model explores how memory retention and activation (from advertising) impacts solar power adoption applied to a stylized area in Texas.
+"The diffusion of technology and the rate at which technology is adopted has an important impact on the adaptability of the system as a whole.
+This model explores how memory retention and activation (from advertising) impacts solar power adoption applied to a stylized area in Texas."
-**Kewwords:** Agent based modeling, GIS, Solar Technology Adoption

 ## &nbsp;